Is it just me or are you at a point in life where you enjoy snow more from the inside looking out than being out in it?

 With that being said and this being the view outside at the moment you can bet I’m dreaming of warmer weather, sunny skies and a colorful garden rather than snow in the backyard.

 So here I sit bundled up inside scanning sites like Proven Winners looking for the colors of my dreamy summer garden.
-The color red-violet has been on my mind this week after being interviewed for an article titled, “Did Purple Send a Message at the State of the Union Address?” (hint–it was really red-violet not purple as I wrote about in my post on Live in Full Color) so I guess it shouldn’t be a surprise that flowers in this color seemed to call out to me?
+The color red-violet has been on my mind this week after being interviewed for an article titled, “Did Purple Send a Message at the State of the Union Address?” (hint–it was really red-violet not purple as I shared with the press) so I guess it shouldn’t be a surprise that flowers in this color seemed to call out to me?

 Here a few of my favorites along with how I might use them in my garden or patio planters this year: